cap-01/basic-web/README.md

-# basic-web
+# Basic web structure
-A basic structure of a web.
+A basic structure of a web for your use.